 While it certainly has numerous benefits, working from home can be a challenge as separating work and “play” is difficult sometimes, especially if you don’t have a separate room for your office.
 Trying to focus on your tasks is hard when noises are coming from the living room, kitchen, or from the TV that your kids are watching two feet away from you.
 If you struggle with productivity levels, you’re certainly not alone.

-This year has made us rethink how we organize our living/working spaces.
+This year has made us rethink how we organize our living room furniture to create a comfortable working space.
 It became apparent that certain changes had to be made to make working from home at these challenging times a bit easier.
 That is why many took to redecorating during the quarantine.

 A clever, practical design can make a huge difference in your productivity.
 If you make some changes to your office space to make it more pleasant, you will also boost your productivity levels.